iterative/dvc.org/static/docs/commands-reference/status.md

   `dvc remote list`) to compare against.
 The argument, `REMOTE`, is a remote name defined using the `dvc remote` command.
 Implies `--cloud`.

-- `-a`, `--all-branches` - compares cache content against all Git branches.
-  Instead of checking just the current workspace version, it runs the same status command in all the branches of this repo.
+- `-a`, `--all-branches` - compares cache content against all Git branches instead of checking just the current workspace version.
+This basically runs the same status command in all the branches of this repo.
 The corresponding branches are shown in the status output.
 Applies only if `--cloud` or a `-r` remote is specified.

 - `-T`, `--all-tags` - compares cache content against all Git tags instead of checking just the current workspace version.
+This basically runs the same status command in all the tags of this repo.
 The corresponding tags are shown in the status output.
 Applies only if `--cloud` or a `-r` remote is specified.

 - `-j JOBS`, `--jobs JOBS` - specifies the number of jobs DVC can use to